-Tiffany Chung is a Mellon Arts & Practitioner Fellow at RITM, Yale University (2021).
+Chung is an inaugural fellow of the KAVAH Fermata Fellowship at the University of Chicago (2025) and a Mellon Arts & Practitioner Fellow at RITM, Yale University (2021).
 She was a finalist for the Vera List Center Prize and named Jane Lombard Fellow for Art & Social Justice (2018-2020).
-Chung has been a recipient of other awards, including Asia Arts Game Changer Award India by Asia Society (2020); Asian Cultural Council Grant (2015); Sharjah Biennial Artist Prize for Exceptional Contribution (2013).
-She is a co-founder of Sàn Art, an independent art space in Ho Chi Minh City, Vietnam.
-Chung holds an MFA from University of California, Santa Barbara (2000) and a BFA from California State University, Long Beach (1998).
+Chung has been a recipient of Asia Arts Game Changer Award by Asia Society (India, 2020), Asian Cultural Council Grant (NY, 2015), Sharjah Biennial Artist Prize (2013).
+She is a co-founder of Sàn Art (HCMC, Vietnam).
+Chung holds an MFA from University of California, Santa Barbara (2000).

 Plexiglas, wood veneer, plastic, aluminium, paint, steel, cable, foam, copper wire